Packaging and Sustainability

 - Through the nationwide equipping of sorting systems with NIR scanners – in which beverage carton producers were substantially involved – beverage carton is sorted as an independent group with higher sorting accuracy.

-- Apart from small fluctuations, the recycling rate of beverage cartons has been above 65 percent for years.
-In 2012, beverage cartons reached a material utilization rate of 71 percent (source: GVM).
+- Apart from small fluctuations, the recycling rate of beverage cartons has been above 65 % for years.
+In 2020, beverage cartons reached a material utilization rate of 77.5 % (source: UBA).

 - The fiber content of the beverage carton can be recovered using standard wastepaper processing methods.
 Various paper and cardboard qualities are produced from this, e.g. corrugated board papers, folding cartons, sleeve cartons, plasterboard, etc.